 Living with a chronic illness like ME/CFS often means that you are housebound and unable to enjoy the outdoor activities you once loved.
 You might be like me, love nature and going exploring, but your condition has left you stranded in your home.
 But even if you can't go out, you can still enjoy nature while housebound!

 Although there is no magic cure to get you out and about, there are a few things I have done to help me enjoy nature while I remain indoors.
 There is a calm and peace that comes from being around trees and plants.
 Lets see how you might bring some of that nature indoors.

 This might seem like an obvious answer and perhaps it is, but I've been housebound for over 2 years and only recently acquired some plants.
 You won't believe the huge difference it makes to have a bit of greenery in sight!

-In the living room I have a lovely selection of orchids, mini roses and another plant I can’t identify.
-They currently live on the windowsill as I don’t yet have cabinets in the living room.
+In the living room I have a lovely selection of orchids, mini roses and other plants I can't identify.
+They currently live on the windowsill as I don't yet have cabinets in the living room.
 Since my living room looks out onto a street, it is a lovely addition to have some blooms in plain view.
 A colourful little windowsill garden!

 In the kitchen I have a selection of herbs.
-Currently there is Thyme, Coriander (Cilantro) and Chives.
+Currently there is Thyme, Coriander (Cilantro), Parsley and some Chives.
 These require more water than the other plants, they droop easily, but will perk back up overnight if watered.
 They provide great nutrients and flavour to our meals and they look and smell lovely too.

 Some of these herbs are very sensitive to heat and direct sunlight, so you might have to find a spot away from the window for the more sensitive ones like parsley, mint and coriander which tend to enjoy shady areas more.

 Another great option is a selection of miniature cacti.
 They do not require much attention and they are small enough to fit even in the cosiest of homes.

 Digital Wallpaper And Screensavers